 As a longstanding hub of finance and commerce, Chicago has no shortage of city income — unfortunately, that income doesn’t seem to translate into better financial health for the city or its residents.
 You only need to look at the city’s reported $40 billion debt, a combination of long-term debt and untenable entitlement obligations that creates a per capita debt burden just north of $45,000.

 On paper, Chicago’s citizens are faring better than the city itself; the poverty rate is relatively low for this list, coming in at 20.6%, and the median annual household income of $52,497 is about $5,000 short of the national median.
-But, residents still struggle with an inflated cost of living that’s 23% higher than the average, and less than 44% own their own home.
+But, residents still struggle with an inflated cost of living that’s 23% higher than the national average, and less than 44% of residents own their own home.

 And, while the city’s unemployment rate has dipped below the national average, underemployment is still a serious issue for many residents.
 The healthcare industry — not exactly known for its high-wage jobs — is the main source of employment, along with other low-paying fields, like retail and food service.